jgitlin-p21/chef-server/CODE_REVIEW_CHECKLIST.md

-The goal of the code review checklist is to start productive questions during code review to help ensure that we are constantly improving the quality of the Chef Server.
+The goal of the code review checklist is to start productive questions during code review to help ensure that we are constantly improving the quality of the CINC Server.

 Change authors should review the checklist before submitting their pull request.
 Reviewers should consult the checklist during review in